RaimundoDiaz/google-wallet-passes/article.md

 ### How to run the code

-Finally to run the code I created a `main.js` file
+Finally to run the code I created a `main.js` file.
+You can just do `node main.js` to run it.

 `main.js`